 There were days, which morphed into weeks, of uncertainty.

 I had no control over what was happening.
 I had to trust that these doctors, these people whom I had only just met and yet essentially held my life in their hands, knew what they were doing.

 I had to trust that this would all play out as they said (hoped!) it would.

 I had to trust that I would eventually regain function in my body, to move again, to speak properly again.

 That kind of trust, that level of reliance on another person(s) with your own life…that’s one of the scariest things you can ever experience.

-And this was just the acute illness stage, never mind the recovery stage, which is still ongoing some 11 years later.
+And this was just the acute, critical illness stage, never mind the recovery stage, which I daresay like myself, you are finding even more challenging.

 Guillain-Barrè Syndrome.
 Getting.
 Better.
 Slowly.